tnebooks/10th-science/questions/science/health-and-diseases/heartdisease.md

 ---
 choices:
-  - Streptococci bacteria
+  - "Streptococci bacteria"
-  - Inflammation of pericardium
+  - "Inflammation of pericardium"
-  - Weakening of heart valves
+  - "Weakening of heart valves"
 answers:
-  - Insufficient blood supply to heart muscles
+  - "Insufficient blood supply to heart muscles"
 explanation: Coronary heart disease is due to insufficient blood supply to heart muscles.
 ---